-Recognized by the Mail & Guardian as one of 2020’s Top 200 Young South Africans, Mpho Seipubi is a writer, an editor and a project lead in the development sector.
+Recognized by the Mail & Guardian as one of 2020’s Top 200 Young South Africans, Mpho Seipubi is a writer, an editor and a project lead in the development cooperation sector.

 Mpho regards Whose Stories Will We Hear as a moment in time for the African narrative, a platform for Africans to tell their own stories and be in the forefront of how history views Africa and its people.

-She sees Whose Stories Will We Hear as a vehicle to disrupt stereotypes and help shift the deficit narrative that many in the U.S. have of Africans and Africa.
+She sees Whose Stories Will We Hear as a vehicle to help disrupt stereotypes and shift the deficit narrative that many in the U.S. have of Africans and Africa.

 Azil Momar LÔ, is a journalist (at Africa Check) specialized in fact-checking and is also an investigative radio journalist.
 He holds a master degree in British literature and civilization from University Cheikh Anta Diop of Dakar as well as a bachelor’s degree in Journalism and Communication from Centre d’Etudes des Sciences et Techniques de l’Information (CESTI) in Dakar.

 Azil obtained a special diploma in Leadership in Public Management at the University of Wisconsin-Madison, as part of the Mandela Washington Fellowship/YALI (Young African Leaders Initiative) program.